 DIY Glamping Ideas

-Initially I was disappointed, but when we got home I decided to use the opportunity to bring the experience to US.
+When we got home I decided I wanted to be able to recreate the experience at home, in our own backyard.
 I researched canvas tents and landed on this brand of canvas bell tent (we went with the 16-ft version).

 Now that we have our feet wet in bell tent camping, I’m ready to step up our game and go full-on GLAMPING this summer.

 I’m planning to set up our tent in a semi-permanent fashion… leaving it up for a week at a time and using it for playdates and sleepovers while it’s up.
-I also booked a few nights at a local lake campground to take the fun ( a little ways) down the road too.
-It’s months away still, but it doesn’t stop me from planning!
+I also booked a few nights at a local lake campground to take the fun (a little ways) down the road too.

 I have been busy researching the best diy glamping ideas to create a functional (and stylish) setup wherever we decide to set up camp